-Section 810 - NON-AUTHORIZED PERSONS WHO CONTRACT FOR SUPPLIES OR SERVICE materials, supplies, equipment or contractual services, by any means that circumvents these purchasing procedures.
+Section 810 - NON-AUTHORIZED PERSONS WHO CONTRACT FOR SUPPLIES OR SERVICE

+No elected or appointed official or employee of the County shall purchase materials, supplies, equipment or contractual services, by any means that circumvents these purchasing procedures.
 Any such purchase shall not be binding upon the County, and the individual official or employee shall be personally responsible for such a transaction.